LexicalError/NASA/HW0/HW0.md

     **Reference:**
     [https://en.wikipedia.org/wiki/Default_gateway](https://en.wikipedia.org/wiki/Default_gateway)
 * **P5**
     Stateful firewalls monitor packets by tracking the state of incoming network connections, while stateless firewalls monitor each package individually.
 Stateful firewalls are more likely to block a TCP ACK without a SYN.
     **Reference:**
     [https://en.wikipedia.org/wiki/Stateful_firewall](https://en.wikipedia.org/wiki/Stateful_firewall)
     [https://www.checkpoint.com/cyber-hub/network-security/what-is-firewall/what-is-a-stateless-firewall/](https://www.checkpoint.com/cyber-hub/network-security/what-is-firewall/what-is-a-stateless-firewall/)
 * **P6**
-    It seems that during the TCP handshake in step 2, X sends SYN which arrives at A1, A sends (SYN, ACK), which goes through the default gateway, since B is a stateful firewall, it blocks A's out going (SYN, ACK), as it hasn't seen an ACK beforehand.
+    It seems that during the TCP handshake in step 2, X sends SYN which arrives at A1, A sends (SYN, ACK), which goes through the default gateway, since B is a stateful firewall, it blocks A's out going (SYN, ACK), as it hasn't seen a SYN beforehand.
 This means X never receives the (SYN, ACK) no matter how many times it tries, and thus cannot establish a TCP connection.
 * **P7**
     1. System shutdown: 5 ~ 15 minutes depending on services and active connections.
     2. Certificate Update: 30 ~ 60 minutes, according to references.
     3. System restart and testing: 1 ~ 2 hours, to ensure all services are functional.
-    4. Grace period/overflow time: 1 hour, For when something goes wrong and we need more time to identify, fix or reschedule another system maintenance.
+    4. Grace period/overflow time: 1 hour, for when something goes wrong, gives us more time to identify and fix the problems, or restore the system to its previous useable state.
     In total 5 hours.

     **References:**